mohan-chinnappan-n/browser-notes/README.md

 [![1bfDB3YPHFI](https://img.youtube.com/vi/1bfDB3YPHFI/0.jpg)](https://www.youtube.com/watch?v=1bfDB3YPHFI)

+###Chakra Core

+Chakra Core has certain components of **Chakra** and is modified to report certain data differently.

+ Instead of **COM-based** diagnostic APIs, Chakra Core provides **JSON-based diagnostic APIs** which allow more applications with JSON parsers to support Chakra Core.

+ **JS to AST to bytecode**:

+Chakra Core first reads through the Javascript code syntax and parses it to generate its AST.

+After the AST is generated, the code is passed to the **bytecode generator** and then the bytecode gets **profiled**.

+This is different from Chrome V8 engine, which has a decision process that decides whether a piece of code should be profiled and optimized or should be turned into bytecode.

+During the profiling process, the interpreter attempts to send the code to parallel JIT compilers.

+ There are two types of JIT compilers available:

+ 1. simple JIT compiler (quick compilation without much optimization)
+ 2. full JIT compiler (takes more time but produces better machine code, in case of code out of it's profile, bailout to simple JIT compiler happens)

+**Garbage Collection**

+As for garbage collection, it is done in a generational **mark-and-sweep** manner.

+When garbage collection happens, a **foreground and background thread** will be spawned to carry out different executions.

+The background garbage collector will do a mark, rescan and mark to find objects that should be cleaned up.

 ### How to use the Memory tool to diagnose memory issues that can impact the speed and stability of webpages